kercre123/victor/README.md

 Branches where I am doing work:

+- `master` (this)
+  -  Little bug fixes and tests.
+No major enhancements.
 - `actual-picovoice`
   -  Implementation of Picovoice Porcupine v1.3.0 as a wake word engine.
 The wake word in this one, by default, is "bumblebee".
 You can't implement a custom one.
 It is free and doesn't need an access key.
 - `actual-picovoice-3.0`